 6. Event Registration Form for Virtual Attendees

-If you want to sell virtual tickets to generate additional revenue, as many events plan to do in 2022, it would be helpful to gather registration information specifically for virtual attendees, such as Time Zone and accessibility requirements.
-With a remote audience you may also want to facilitate some networking sessions using virtual tools like Whova’s Round Table or Speed Networking features.
+With a remote audience, you may also consider facilitating some networking sessions using virtual tools like Whova’s Round Table or Speed Networking features.
 Registration is a good time to find out if virtual attendees are interested to participate!

 Here is an example of the event registration form for Virtual Attendees: